Ro5635/cognitoEmailSignUp/README.md

 I have altered it to remove the accompanying backend code and make it conform to the same fundamental interface as the existing federated identity (Google FB, etc) options within Cognito.
 This project will be used as a stop gap measure to save implementing all of this front end functionality ourselves within the existing product as we try and get to market ASAP with some acknowledgement of the growing tech debt to achieve this.
 Spike and Stabilise... ❤️ 😅 :)

 The Cognito triggers now call into [MeetBel](https://uat.meetbel.com) [authenticationService](https://github.com/meetbel/meetBelPlatform/tree/prod/authenticationService) which is a new microservice, where the relevant event flows trigger functionality within meetBel [usersService](https://github.com/meetbel/meetBelPlatform/tree/prod/usersService) via events published to the usersService event bus.
+See confluence for details diagrams etc :)

 Issues:

 *  Need to add Google Re-capcha to stop spamappy use, there is a basic rate limit implemented in the service atm.
+* Deployment and CI (Cloud Formation template created and stack deployed to each environment account)
+* Code Entry UI add arrow keys and such :)

 --- Existing readme from fork source below: